eneerge/Powershell-Securely-Store-Encrypted-Credentials/README.md

 This will put the client secret inside of the %AzureClientSecret% variable and it can be used in the script

 # Example 2 - Retrieving secret in a Powershell script
-- An encrypted database connection string has been installed into jsmith's user account using the installer script.
+- An encrypted database connection string has been installed into jsmith's user account using the WriteCreds script.
 - Jsmith is creating a powershell script that needs to obtain a database connection string

 Jsmith can retrieve the connection string by calling the ReadCreds script directly in his powershell code: